Jeanie Buss: Early life

 Born in Santa Monica, California, Buss was the third of four children to Joann and Jerry Buss, and one of two daughters; she grew up with older brothers Johnny and Jim and younger sister Janie.
 Their parents divorced in 1972, leaving Buss feeling emotionally abandoned.
 At age 14, Buss attended World Team Tennis meetings with her father, who owned the Los Angeles Strings.
 When she was 17, she moved in with her father at Pickfair.
 She became so familiar with the estate that she led guided tours.
 Buss attended college at the University of Southern California (USC), where she majored in business and graduated with honors.

 Professional career

+Non-Lakers sports management

+World TeamTennis folded in 1978, and was revived in 1981 as TeamTennis.
+Jerry once again owned the second incarnation of the Strings, and he appointed the 19-year-old Jeanie as the general manager while she was studying at USC.
+"Basically, my dad bought me the team," said Buss.
+After the Strings folded in 1993, Buss brought professional roller hockey to Los Angeles as owner of the Los Angeles Blades in Roller Hockey International.
+The league named her Executive of the Year.